You are here

 - Type of Pollutant, and/or

 - Type of Discharger (e.g., municipal wastewater treatment plants, industrial facilities).

 - What types of data are included in the Loading Tool?

-- The Loading Tool includes pollutant loadings data calculated using discharge monitoring and permit data from ICIS-NPDES.
+- The Loading Tool includes pollutant loadings data calculated using discharge monitoring report (DMR) and permit data from ICIS-NPDES.
 Depending on the type of search you perform, you can view facility information (name, location, permit IDs, flow, receiving waters), pollutant concentrations and loads (average pollutant concentration, average daily load, maximum pollutant concentration, total pounds of pollutant per year), toxicity information, and flow data.

 - The tool also includes wastewater pollutant discharge data from EPA's Toxics Release Inventory (TRI).
 Users can search TRI data to find the facilities with the largest pollutant discharges to surface waters or municipal sewage treatment plants (a.k.a.
 Publicly-Owned Treatment Works (POTWs)).
 Users can also compare the DMR data search results against TRI data search results and vice versa.
 The tool clearly labels the source of data when displaying search results but does not mix TRI or DMR data when calculating pollutant discharges.
 See the Basics of TRI Reporting and Factors to Consider When Using TRI Data for more information.

 - The Loading Tool also includes data from the Facility Registry System (FRS), the Clean Watershed Needs Survey, and EPA Watershed Assessment, Tracking & Environmental ResultS (WATERS) database, among others.
 Please see About the Data for more information on the Loading Tool data sources, scope, and limitations.

 - What types of data are NOT included in the Loading Tool?